Question

 Research

-Perfect when you collected data through structured questionnaires, polls, or systematic data gathering from specific populations
+Ideal when you collected primary data through systematic questioning or observation to gather numerical insights from specific populations

 Monitored